unitedwardrobe/graphql-gateway-workshop/README.md

 - Add the (un)favorite mutations, inputs and types to `graphql-gateway/services/product/schema.graphql`.
 - Check `services/product.yml` for the product service schema.
 - Use the response of the (un)favorite call to resolve the product in the mutation's payload.
 - Dataloaders store information per request in memory.
-Ideally you clear (or even update) the existing product in the dataloader.
+Ideally you clear the existing product in the dataloader.
 </details>

 ## 9. Create the search endpoint